-VT is a great option if you want an asset allocation that includes international stocks.
+VT is an excellent option if you want an asset allocation that includes international stocks.

 If you are comfortable with 500 large U.S based companies, VOO allows you to invest in them at a low cost.

-I think both VT and VOO can have a place in a long-term investors portfolio.
+I think VT and VOO can be in a long-term investment portfolio.

 Lastly, it’s important to consider costs and fees because they can add up in the long run.

-You can purchase fractional shares for free with M1 Finance, and they give you the ability to buy VOO, VT, and thousands of other stocks/ETFs.
+You can purchase fractional shares for free with M1 Finance, allowing you to buy VOO, VT, and thousands of other stocks/ETFs.